 Return your Vote-by-Mail ballot at a ballot drop off box at any time before November 8, 8:00 PM.
 Click here for a list of ballot drop box locations.

 Vote In Person

 No form of ID is needed to vote in person.
-You can cast a ballot at any of the Vote Centers starting as early as September 4.
-A Mobile Vote Center (MVC) is also available, and will be stationed in Madera on Voting Day.
-You are not required to bring your Vote-by-Mail ballot to a Vote Center or the MVC if you prefer to cast your ballot in person, but it is strongly encouraged.
+The list of Vote Centers is available, and you can visit any location to cast your ballot.
+You are not required to bring your Vote-by-Mail ballot to a Vote Center if you prefer to cast your ballot in person, but it is strongly encouraged.
 Click here for a list of Vote Centers.

-There are two circumstances in which you have a right to cast a provisional ballot in an election in California.
-First, if you believe you are registered to vote, but your name does not appear on the voter list at a polling location, you can vote provisionally.
-Second, if you voted by mail, but the county does not have a record of receiving your vote-by-mail ballot, you can vote provisionally.
 Any eligible voter, including those displaced by wildfires, can cast a provisional ballot at any polling location in the county, and that ballot will be placed in a special provisional envelope before being put in the ballot box.
 Only the races you are eligible to vote in will be counted.
 A provisional ballot will be counted after county election officials confirm that you are registered to vote and have not already cast a ballot in this election.
-Any voter who votes provisionally has a right to know whether their provisional ballot was counted.
-Click here to find the status of your provisional ballot.

 County Website: https://votemadera.com/